 2 controls for characteristics of the child and parents that closely match those exogenous variables available in the MCS.
 Child: gender, ethnicity.
 Parent: religion, in care as child, own parents separated, mother/father born outside UK, height 3 controls for characteristics of the parent additionally available in the BCS.
 Parent: socio-economic circumstances as a child, cognitive ability, behaviour during childhood, mother's interest in education, expectations of education, age of mother when born, stammer/stutter as child, smoking by age 16, overweight as child

-- Results strengthen those drawn from our MCS analysis: - Differences in cognitive and socio-emotional development between children born to cohabiting and married parents seem to largely reflect selection, rather than pathways through which marriage might affect child development
+Differences in cognitive and socio-emotional development between children born to cohabiting and married parents seem to largely reflect selection, rather than pathways through which marriage might affect child development